kmac1723/JS-Roguelike/PROGRESSNOTES.md

 ================
 Can open Screens for selecting throwable items and targeting a location.
 Can add the thrown item to the targeted tile, and then remove it from inventory.
+Cannot throw item into tile outside of players Field Of View.
 Can apply damage to an entity occupying the targeted tile.

 TODO
 ====

+Can currently throw items into wall tiles, which need to be dug out to retrieve them Need to check if the targeted tile is a wall tile or equivalent Map.isEMptyFloor won't work, as that returns false if the tile has an entity on it.

 Prevent player throwing item onto their own tile, damaging themselves?
   (leave in for hilarity?)